 Updating a Widget

-When you create a widget, a reference variable for the widget is automatically created as well.
-However, Text widgets do not have reference variables by default.
+By default, Text widgets are not accessible from Blueprints.
 This means you won’t be able to set their Text property.
 Luckily, this is an easy fix.

 Click Compile and then open WBP_HUD.
 Switch to Designer mode.